Strong photon interactions from weakly interacting particles

 Here, we describe a general mechanism that overcomes this limitation and makes it possible to generate strong effective polariton interactions in a weakly interacting optical medium.
 This surprising effect occurs in three-level systems under resonant two-photon coupling between incident photons and long-lived matter excitations.
-It emerges from an optical resonance with a deeply bound dimer state formed by two of such excitations as illustrated in Figs.\ref{Fig1}(a) and (b).
-The underlying mechanism is distinct from a collisional Feshbach resonance \cite{PethickSmith2008book,Takemura2014} and does not occur in two-level systems \cite{Wouters2007}.
+It emerges from an optical resonance with a deeply bound dimer state formed by two of such excitations as illustrated in Figs.\ref{Fig1}(a) and (b), and differs from a collisional polaritonic Feshbach resonance where the collisional energy of the colliding pair is tuned close to the binding energy of the dimer.
+Contrary to this, we show that 3-level dark-state polaritons can be created on resonance around zero collision energies, while the bound state resides at a large negative energy and is lifted into resonance by an external control field.
 Upon optimizing the effect for short-range interactions, we find a polariton scattering length that scales as $\sim 1/a$ with the scattering length, $a$, of the colliding excited particles.
 We will show that this implies a vast enhancement of polariton interactions by several orders of magnitude when the interaction between the particles is weak.

 Figure \ref{Fig1} illustrates the basic setup in which an optical medium is driven by weak probe light described by the photon creation operators $\hat{a}_{\bf p}^\dagger$ with momentum ${\bf p}$.
 The absorption of photons in the optical medium generates excitations to the state $|e\rangle$ as expressed by another set of bosonic creation operators $\hat{e}_{\bf p}^\dagger$.
 A stronger classical control field with a wave vector ${\bf k}_c$ and frequency $\omega_c=c k_c$ couples these excitations to another state $|c\rangle$ with associated creation operators $\hat{c}_{\bf p}^\dagger$.
 The Hamiltonian is